 - (1) Service for the Defined Benefits portion of the Plan, frozen as at June 1, 2007. - (2) Based on the credited service shown in the previous column.
-For members in receipt of a pension, actual amount of pension is shown as at November 30, 2023.
+For members in receipt of a pension, actual amount of pension is shown as at November 30, 2024.
 For other members, maximum pension per year of service (\$2,000 not indexed) applies.
 Salaries therefore do not affect pension amounts. - (3) Amount is equal to amount in previous column since there is no benefit accrual under the plan and since salaries do not affect pension amounts.
-Mr. Haslett being more than 65 years old at year-end, the above-described annual benefit is payable immediately. - (4) Projected Benefit Obligation (PBO) at November 30, 2022 based on assumptions on November 30, 2022, calculated using the accrued benefit method adopted for accounting and proxy disclosure.
-The main assumptions are a discount rate of 5.05%, the CPM2014Priv mortality table with the MI-2017 improvement scale and a retirement age of 62 (or the unreduced retirement age if earlier). - (5) Amount is nil since there is no service accrual under the Plan and because salaries do not affect pension amounts. - (6) Corresponds to the sum of the interest on the PBO, the impact of the change in assumptions and methodologies and any gain or loss on indexing or retirement, less any pensions actually paid. - (7) PBO as of November 30, 2023 based on 2023 year-end assumptions.
-The 2023 year-end assumptions are the same as for 2022, except for the discount rate of 5.10%.
+Mr. Haslett, being more than 65 years old at year-end, the above-described annual benefit will be adjusted on an actuarially equivalent basis from age 65 to his retirement date. - (4) Projected Benefit Obligation (PBO) at November 30, 2023 based on assumptions on November 30, 2023, calculated using the accrued benefit method adopted for accounting and proxy disclosure.
+The main assumptions are a discount rate of 5.1%, the CPM2014Priv mortality table with the MI-2017 improvement scale and a retirement age of 62 (or the unreduced retirement age if earlier). - (5) Amount is nil since there is no service accrual under the Plan and because salaries do not affect pension amounts. - (6) Corresponds to the sum of the interest on the PBO, the impact of the change in assumptions and methodologies and any gain or loss on indexing or retirement, less any pensions actually paid. - PBO as of November 30, 2024 based on 2024 year-end assumptions.
+The 2024 year-end assumptions are the same as for 2023, except for the discount rate of 4.5 %.